GSA-TTS/terraform-cloudgov/README.md

   # public key to https://github.com/settings/keys. var.process_models_ssh_key is the private key.
 When you store process_models_ssh_key
   # in a .tfvars, ensure that the file format of the .tfvars file is in "LF" End Of Line Sequence.
   process_models_ssh_key           = var.process_models_ssh_key
+  # source_branch_for_example_models = "" # This should be a branch (non-main), to load the examples.
+Otherwise, edits will be pushed directly to main
   # target_branch_for_saving_changes = "" # This should be an existing branch in the model repo.
-Saved changes will be pushed here.
+New models will be pushed here.
   database_service_instance_name   = "spiffworkflow-db"
   tags                             = ["SpiffWorkflow"]
   depends_on                       = [module.Database]